 Pressure Output

 Unlike car tires, balloons don’t require very much pressure to be fully inflated.
-This means that even a very small air compressor will provide more than enough PSI to blow up balloons.
+This means that even a very small electric air pump will provide more than enough PSI to blow up balloons.
 Most smaller compressors offer a maximum operating pressure of at least 90 PSI, which is enough to fill even a large balloon in a matter of seconds.

 So the main concern regarding pressure is that it will be easy to overinflate and explode your balloons if you’re not careful.
-Fortunately, the air tool you’ll be using will give you plenty of control over airflow (more on that later).
+Fortunately, the air tool you’ll be using will give you plenty of control over air flow (more on that later).
 But still, if your compressor has a pressure regulator, you probably won’t want to set it any higher than 90 PSI.

 Duty Cycle & Tank Capacity

-Every air compressor has a duty cycle rating, which dictates how long the pump should be allowed to run in a given usage cycle.
-This is usually expressed as a percentage – if the compressor has a 50% duty cycle rating, the pump should only run 50% of the time the compressor is in use.
-In other words, if you’re using the compressor for two minutes, there should be one minute of pump rest time for every one minute of pump run time.
+Every compressor has a duty cycle rating, which dictates how long the air pump should be allowed to run in a given usage cycle.
+This is usually expressed as a percentage – if the compressor has a 50% duty cycle rating, the air pump should only run 50% of the time the compressor is in use.
+In other words, if you’re using the compressor for two minutes, there should be one minute of air pump rest time for every one minute of pump run time.

-Exceeding the duty cycle rating can lead to overheating and undue wear on the pump.
-This typically only comes into play if you’re depleting the storage tank too rapidly, causing the pump to run more frequently than it should to refill the tank.
+Exceeding the duty cycle rating can lead to overheating and undue wear on the air pump.
+This typically only comes into play if you’re depleting the storage tank too rapidly, causing the air pump to run more frequently than it should to refill the tank.

 So if you need to inflate hundreds of balloons in a hurry, you’ll want to make sure you aren’t overtaxing your compressor to do so.
-Naturally, a larger storage tank will take longer to deplete, allowing more time for the pump to cool – but it still pays to know your compressor’s duty cycle rating and stick to it as best you can.
+Naturally, a larger storage tank will take longer to deplete, allowing more time for the air pump to cool – but it still pays to know your compressor’s duty cycle rating and stick to it as best you can.

 Moisture